yang-zhang-syd/yang-zhang-syd.github.io/_posts/2019-01-15-aws-notes-database.md

 * Value cannot exceeds 400kb.
 * Spread 3 different data centers.
 It is automatically replicated across multiple AZs.
 * By default it is eventual consistent read.
 It can support strongly consistent read with a higher cost.
+* DynamoDB synchronously replicates data across three facilities in an AWS Region, giving you high availability and data durability.
+* DynamoDB is designed to scale without limits.
+However, if you want to exceed throughput rates of 10,000 write capacity units or 10,000 read capacity units for an individual table, you must first  [contact Amazon](http://portal.aws.amazon.com/gp/aws/html-forms-controller/DynamoDB_Limit_Increase_Form) .
+If you want to provision more than 20,000 write capacity units or 20,000 read capacity units from a single subscriber account, you must first  [contact us](http://portal.aws.amazon.com/gp/aws/html-forms-controller/DynamoDB_Limit_Increase_Form)  to request a limit increase.

 ### Redshift
 * A single node can have 160 GB data.